Environmental Transformations and Interactions

 Biogeochemical Transformations

-The interplay of geology, chemistry, and biology among Earth systems is critically important for keeping Earth’s air and water clean and plants healthy.
-Our biogeochemical transformations expertise crosses scientific boundaries to investigate how nutrients, contaminants, and other chemical compounds move and change in the environment.
-With new information on how these exchanges occur, we can develop and improve predictive models to anticipate and manage their effects on both human and natural systems.
+The interplay of geology, chemistry, and biology among Earth systems is fundamentally important for understanding the role of critical minerals in the U.S. energy system and for keeping Earth’s air and water clean and plants healthy.
+Our biogeochemical transformations expertise crosses scientific boundaries to investigate how nutrients, minerals, contaminants, and other chemical compounds move and change in the environment.
+With new information on how these exchanges occur, we can develop and improve predictive models to anticipate and manage their effects on Earth system processes and the U.S. energy system’s vulnerabilities to major disturbances such as wildfire in its surrounding environment.

 The science

-We use the latest platforms and approaches to gain new insights into the physiochemical effects of nutrient cycling in the environment, the interactions between metabolic pathways, and the dynamics of microbial communities.
-From molecular structures and activity, to cellular and community-scale processes, we seek to improve scientific understanding of microbial metabolism and nutrient cycling in the environment.
+We use the latest platforms and approaches to gain new insights into the physiochemical effects of elemental cycling in the environment and their interactions with microbial metabolic pathways.
+From molecules to cellular and community-scale processes, we seek to improve the scientific understanding of microbial metabolism and mineral and nutrient cycling in subsurface environments.

 How we do the science

-EMSL’s biogeochemical expertise combines multiple scientific disciplines and data visualization approaches with multiscale modeling platforms.
+The Environmental Molecular Sciences Laboratory (EMSL) has biogeochemical expertise that combines multiple scientific disciplines and data visualization approaches with multiscale modeling platforms.

-- We have a suite of assaying methods related to sequencing, enzymatic activity probing, fractionation, aggregation, CO2 respiration, and more for soil microbiology investigations.
+- We have a suite of assaying methods related to environmental microbiology investigations.

-- Helium ion microscopy and scanning electron microscopy are employed to investigate fungal-driven mineral weathering and carbon and other plant nutrient allocation in arid, semi-arid, sub-humid, and humid environments.
+- Transmission electron microscopy and scanning electron microscopy are employed to investigate fungal-driven mineral weathering as well as the allocation of carbon and other plant nutrients in arid, semiarid, subhumid, and humid environments.

-- Mass spectrometry and nuclear magnetic resonance are used to attain high-resolution chemical information about soil organic matter.
-Our mass spectrometry imaging capabilities are capable of encompassing a range of spatial scales to perform molecular and/or element mapping with high resolution and isotope sensitivity.
+- Mass spectrometry and nuclear magnetic resonance are used to attain high-resolution chemical information about natural organic matter, including its interactions with minerals, as well as the minerals themselves.
+Our mass spectrometry imaging capabilities are capable of encompassing a range of spatial scales to provide molecular and/or elemental mapping with high resolution and isotope sensitivity.

-- Mössbauer spectroscopy provides information on chemical speciation, e.g., 57Fe compounds, and gives insight into their redox chemistry.
+- Mössbauer spectroscopy provides information on chemical speciation (e.g., 57Fe compounds) and gives insight into redox chemistry.

-- X-ray photoelectron spectroscopy can provide elemental analysis and chemical-state information from the very top of sample surfaces for elements critical to geochemical cycling (C, N, O).
+- X-ray photoelectron spectroscopy can provide elemental analysis and chemical-state information from the very top of sample surfaces for elements critical to geochemical cycling (carbon, nitrogen, and oxygen).
 N-depth compositional information is also available via Ar+ ion beam depth profiling.

 Research in action